Electronic Voting Security

 Watch for Malicious Intent

-Secure the Voting Area
+Secure the Vote

-While rare (we’ve never had this experience in 40+ years in business), the voting system can be overwhelmed by a ‘jammer’ if it is powerful enough and close enough.
+Any voting system can be overwhelmed by a ‘jammer’ if it is powerful enough and close enough.

 Make sure you walk the perimeter of the designated voting area and look for persons of interest or devices that may be trying to disrupt your business.